or scroll for handy tips and a little nostalgia.

 The older recipes, however, involve stewing the fruit beforehand.

-My Nan Mac (Nana Ling‘s daughter) made a wonderful Mulberry Pie and mum remembered her stewing some of the fruit and thickening with cornflour.
-I’ve used these memories to come up with this best Mulberry Pie recipe.
+My Nan Mac (Nana Ling's daughter) made a wonderful Mulberry Pie and mum remembers her stewing some of the fruit and thickening with cornflour.
+I've used these memories to come up with this old fashioned Mulberry Pie recipe.

 Okay, let’s make this mulberry filling.

-Oh, and it’s a good time now to start pre-heating your oven to 180 degrees celsius (fan-forced).
+Oh, and it's a good time now to start pre-heating your oven to 180 degrees celsius / 360 degrees fahrenheit (fan-forced).

 Gently heat to dissolve sugar and then bring to the boil before simmering for 10 minutes.